 Products are created for users, but not everyone is your target user.
 You need to talk with people that actually may find value in your product (product for US lawyers may not be interesting for US truck drivers).

 You may start with Demographic information to describe your target users initially by:

 - marital status

-Psychographics are a better way to segment a target audience than demographics.
+Psychographics is a better way to segment a target audience than demographics.
 It expands your potential target audience above age or demographics brackets.
-For example, 20-year-old woman can have similar interests as 48-year-old man and both may fit our target audience based on Psychographic profile.
+For example, a 20-year-old woman can have similar interests as a 48-year-old man and both may fit our target audience based on a psychographic profile.

-You may need a Screener to filter users you want to talk later.
+You may need a Screener to filter users you want to talk to later.
 It is based on questions that help you to define your assumed target audience.
-For example you may ask user’s age, gender, job position, interests, etc. Use digital tools like Google forms, Survey Monkey, or Typeform to create a digital screener survey to collect and process users’ responses.
+For example, you may ask the user’s age, gender, job position, interests, etc. Use digital tools like Google forms, Survey Monkey, or Typeform to create a digital screener survey to collect and process users’ responses.

 Secondary sources include anything that you don’t learn directly from your users — these are market research, scientific papers, experts publications, interviews with experts.
-You may want to check this sources initially to quickly learn if your initial assumption are in the right direction.
+You may want to check these sources initially to quickly learn if your initial assumption is in the right direction.
 And this is good to know now before wasting any more time.

-As a start up, you don’t have a lot of funds to invest in user research, and you need to aim get maximum info for the less expenses.
-So you can benefit from free internet sources and researches done by others that freely available on the Internet:
+As a start-up, you don’t have a lot of funds to invest in user research, and you need to aim to get maximum info for the fewer expenses.
+So you can benefit from free internet sources and researches done by others that are freely available on the Internet: